 Creating basic shapes

-- Click the Shape tool and select the type of shape you need: square, circle, diamond, parallelogram, pill, triangle, or line.
+- Click the Shape tool and select the type of shape you need: square, circle, diamond, parallelogram, pill, triangle, line, or arrow.

 - Click anywhere on the canvas and drag your mouse to add a shape.

 You can learn more about the available tools in Freehand in this article: Freehand tools.

 - Double-click the shape where you want to enter text.

 - Type the text in the shape.

 - Click anywhere outside the shape to finish typing.